Positive Behaviour Policy

 The Behaviour Support Plan is a formal contract that is drawn up between the parent/carer, child and school.
 It is at this stage that a contract is signed by all parties and external agency support may be requested.

-Three SMART targets are agreed at the initial BSP meeting in consultation with all present.
+SMART targets are agreed at the initial BSP meeting in consultation with all present.
 These are written in child speak and progress towards them is recorded daily.
-Weekly feedback is provided to parents so that they can support at home.
+Regular reviews and feedback are provided to parents so that they can support at home.

 Suspensions and Exclusions

 The outcome of any case deemed extreme may be that a child may be excluded either for a fixed term or permanently depending on the severity.
 This will follow statutory guidance for those with legal responsibilities in relation to exclusion.
-‘Exclusion from maintained schools, academies and pupil referral units in England Sep 2017’ (DFE).
+Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement Guidance for maintained schools, academies, and pupil referral units in England August 2024 (DFE).
 For further information, a copy is available in the school office or follow the link below.

 Behaviour Logging